SamuraiExecutivo/Miss-o-Unity/README.md

 # Satellite-Game
-This project is a (more or less) 14 hours development (one day-work) as a sample for my students in Happy Code School using Unity3D 2018.
-The 3D models were taken from Free 3d models (priceless).
-Feel free to look at the source.
+This project is a sample for my students in Happy Code School using Unity3D 2018.
+It tooke me around 10~12 hours to get done.
+The 3D models were taken from Free 3d models.
+Feel free to look at the source-code, project, or wahtever you are interested.

 ## Getting Started